The ELD mandate is almost here. The deadline for ELD mandate compliance is less than seven months away now.

 - Finding the right ELD vendor — You need to look into factors such as price, contract duration, features, and availability of easy-to-use mobile apps.

-- Choosing an FMCSA-certified ELD provider — Not every ELD in the market guarantees compliance.
-Only select from FMCSA-certified ELDs.
+- Choosing an FMCSA-registered ELD provider — Not every ELD in the market guarantees compliance.
+Only select from FMCSA-registered ELDs.

 - Installing and testing ELDs — Electronic logging devices must be installed and tested well ahead of the deadline.